 Morocco is a beautiful and mysterious country.
-It is conveniently located a short ferry ride away from Europe (8 miles across the Strait of Gibraltar) making it the perfect day trip for anyone traveling through southern Spain.
-You can definitely fit a day trip to Tangier into your itinerary, but if you’re hoping to see more cities you’ll want to spend at least night or two in Morocco.
+It is conveniently located a short ferry ride away from Europe (8 miles across the Strait of Gibraltar) making it the perfect addition to your itinerary as you travel through southern Spain.
+You can definitely do a day trip to Tangier, but if you’re hoping to see more cities you’ll want to spend at least a night or two in Morocco.

 The word “Morocco” in Arabac (al-Magrib al-Aqsa) means “the extreme west”—describing Morocco’s place as the westernmost country in the Arab world.
-Its Berber, Arabian and European cultural influences and rich history offer an exotic (and affordable) escape for travelers looking for something different.
+Its rich history and Berber, Arabian, and European cultural influences offer an exotic (and affordable) escape for travelers looking for something different.

 For most people crossing the Strait of Gilbraltar, Tangier will be the first stop or final destination of your trip.
-You can easily cross the strait and spend a day exploring the city and get back to Spain in time for dinner!
-If you want to spend a night or two in the city I would recommend Hotel Continental, which is conveniently located within walking distance of the port and the main attractions of the city.
-Visiting Tangier with a guided group is a good option, but traveling solo, with a partner or small group is also manageable.
-The locals are nice but quite thrifty; if you’re haggling try to do it in another language (ex.
-I spoke Spanish with the shopkeepers) – if they know you’re American they’ll assume you’re an easy target for over-charging on items in the market!
+You can easily cross the strait and spend a day in the city and get back to Spain in time for dinner!
+If you want to spend a night or two in Tangier I would recommend Hotel Continental—located within walking distance of the port and the main attractions of the city.
+Visiting Tangier with a guided group is a good option, but traveling solo, with a partner, or small group is also safe.
+The locals are nice but quite thrifty.
+If you’re haggling at the market try to do it in another language (ex.
+I spoke Spanish with the shopkeepers)—if they know you’re American they’ll assume you’re an easy target for over-charging on items.
 While you’re in Tangier be sure to check out the following locations:

 - Kasbah – the old fortress of the city and where the sultan used to live!